 An email bomb is more a form of internet abuse.
-Email bombing is an overload of emails directed to one email address, this will cause the person receiving the emails server to become sluggish or even crash.
+Email bombing is an overload of emails directed to one email address, this will cause the person receiving the email server to become sluggish or even crash.
 They may not necessarily be stealing anything from you but having a sluggish server can be a real pain and hard work to fix.

 5. Virus Dissemination

-This is particularly sneaky form of cyber crime.
+This is a particularly sneaky form of cyber crime.
 It not only gets a piece of malware (a virus of some sort) onto one part of the victim’s system, but it spreads across other pieces of software.

 Without a full and proper quarantine process and safe environment to test in (a sandbox), the next time you open a piece of undiagnosed-as-infected software, the process starts all over again.